josokw/AdvancedC/README.md

 # AdvancedC
-Some C code examples at an intermediate programming level.
+Some C code examples for teaching coding at an intermediate programming level.
+All examples are compilable using QtCreator by opening the related .pro file.